 School-based teaching jobs

-The teacher is responsible for:
+The Teacher is also responsible for:

 Staff and Reporting Relationships

-The teacher reports to the school director.
-He or she also accepts direction from, and works closely with, the dean of instruction.
+The Teacher reports to the School Director.
+He or she also accepts direction from, and works closely with, the Dean of Instruction.

 Candidates must have:

 +A Bachelor’s degree in the subject area to be taught, preferably from a selective college or university; Master’s degree preferred

 +At least two years of urban teaching experience